KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 Yet when the domain changes or when our understanding of the domain is flawed, such assertions are more likely to become invalid.
 Consequently, there is a trade-off to be made between an assertion's specificity and its durability in face of change.

-We encountered several other challenges during the development of the knowledge graph, such handling the structure of the source data originally designed only for a web presentation, or frequent changes in relevant legislation and evaluation studies.
+We encountered several other challenges during the development of the knowledge graph, such handling the structure of the source data originally designed for a web presentation or frequent changes in relevant legislation and evaluation studies.
 Since the source data was collected manually, it was inconsistent and required fixes.
 Some of these inconsistencies manifested as duplicates and were detected by our test suite.
 Future work on this knowledge graph can be aimed at automatic updates of the data and expanding its coverage beyond the Czech market for antigen covid tests.

 ## Evaluation of the method's applicability

 The proposed method was used for building the knowledge graph about antigen tests for SARS-CoV-2 and their evaluations.
-During the development, artefacts were produced such as competency questions, simple Ontology, SPARQL queries, XSL transformation, RDF data in Turtle serialization, and SHACL validation with proposed CQs.
+During the development, artifacts were produced such as competency questions, ontology, SPARQL queries, XSL transformation, data in RDF, and implementation of the proposed CQs in SHACL.
 The method helped to build an automated process of the data transformation and their validation with user requirements, which were expressed as competency questions.
 Thus, the knowledge graph includes all data that were required by users.
 The main advantage of this method is that it offers steps regardless of particular technologies.